Chapter 6 Calculating Control Limits

 ## 6 2016-01-09 21:21:24 2016-01-01 20

-The “I” in I chart stand for “individuals” because it plots individual values from subgroups of size 1.
+The “I” in I chart stand for “individuals” because each subgroup consists of a single value.
 I charts are also often referred to as X charts.

-I charts are useful when measurements come from individual units, for example waiting times or blood pressure measurements for individual patients.
+They are useful when measurements are available for individual units, for example waiting times or blood pressure measurements for individual patients.

-As we will see later, I charts are in fact useful for all kinds of data because they base their estimations on the actual variation that is present in data rather than theoretical parameters from assumed distributions.
-For this reason, the I chart is considered the Swiss army knife of SPC.
+As we shall see later, the I chart is in fact useful for many types of data, because it bases its estimate of variation on the actual variation observed in the data rather than on theoretical parameters from an assumed distribution.
+For this reason, the I chart is often described as the Swiss Army knife of SPC.

-When subgroups consist of single values we use the average absolute difference between neighbouring data points, the average moving range (\(\overline{MR}\)), as an estimate of the within subgroup variation.
-By dividing this value with 1.128 we get an estimate of the process standard deviation.
-Alternatively, we may multiply \(\overline{MR}\) by 3 / 1.128 = 2.66 to get 3 \(SD\)s.
+When subgroups consist of single values, we estimate within-subgroup variation using the average moving range, that is, the average absolute difference between neighbouring data points.
+Dividing this value by 1.128 gives an estimate of the process standard deviation.
+Equivalently, we may multiply the average moving range by (3 / 1.128 = 2.66) to obtain 3 standard deviations.

-Let’s have a look at individual delay times for the latest 60 C-sections (Figure 6.5).
+Let us look at the delay times for the most recent 60 caesarean sections (Figure 6.5).

 with(tail(csect, 60), {